Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 Ultimately, self-worth and feeling worthy of all the good stuff in life cannot be achieved by yourself.

-Connection with life and others is essential for creating greater love, expansion and success than can be achieved alone.
-To suppress this truth diminishes your self-worth.
-Communion and connection are synonymous with self-worth and CAN be navigated safely.
+Connection with life and others is essential for creating greater love, expansion, and success than can be achieved alone.
+Suppressing this truth diminishes one’s self-worth.
+Communion and connection are synonymous with self-worth and can be navigated safely.

 This is where healthy boundaries come into play.

-What is key to understand is that self-worth is never defined by what other people are or are not being in response to you.
-Self-worth comes from your ability to interact with people, no matter ‘who’ they are being.
+The key to understanding is that self-worth is never defined by what other people do or do not do in response to you.
+Self-worth comes from your ability to interact with people, no matter who they are.

 Let me explain …

 There is a good reason the expression “the truth sets you free” exists.
-Authentic friends, partners, colleagues and family members speak up if they love themselves and therefore have the capacity to love others.
-They offer opportunities for greater understanding, collaboration, growth and improved connection – rather than saying nothing and causing disconnection just to save their potentially uncomfortable feelings.
+Authentic friends, partners, colleagues, and family members speak up if they love themselves and, therefore, can love others.
+They offer opportunities for greater understanding, collaboration, growth, and improved connection – rather than saying nothing and causing disconnection just to save their potentially uncomfortable feelings.

 These are the people who have real and solid relationships.
-They magnetise other people who wish to be honest with each other.
+They magnetize other people who wish to be honest with each other.
 Transparency is not a weakness that leaves people susceptible to others.
 It offers protection.
 It is a great strength.
-Most of all, it creates a true connection – with self, others and life.
-The very juice of self-worth.
+Most of all, it creates a genuine connection—with self, others, and life—the juice of self-worth.

-By the time you spoke up and thought you were laying boundaries, you may not have yet realised the power of a true boundary.
-We believed it was about calling out bad behaviour, making someone else see what they were doing wrong, holding them accountable, and making them change.
+When you spoke up and thought you were laying boundaries, you may not have realized the power of a true boundary.
+We believed it was about calling out bad behavior, making someone else see what they were doing wrong, holding them accountable, and changing them.

 Which usually went very badly.
-On this incorrect boundary crusade of trying to control another’s character and choices, we only became more out of control.
+We became more out of control on this incorrect boundary crusade of trying to control another’s character and choices.

-You never had the power to change another – only yourself.
-The real boundary is anchoring into your self-worth, stating your values and chosen life truths, and then observing whether or not people meet you there and let them go if they don’t.
+You never had the power to change another—only yourself.
+The real boundary is anchoring into your self-worth, stating your values and chosen life truths, and then observing whether or not people meet you there and letting them go if they don’t.

-A true boundary is not reliant on someone else – who certainly may never accept your boundary – getting it.
-It only requires you to get it – which potentially you always can, if embodied in your self-worth.
+An actual boundary is not reliant on someone else—who certainly may never accept your boundary—getting it.
+It only requires you to get it, which you potentially always can if it is embodied in your self-worth.

 A great mantra for this is: